 Living with Obsessive-Compulsive Disorder (OCD) can feel overwhelming.
 Fortunately, effective treatments are available right here in Philadelphia.
-While therapy remains a cornerstone of treatment, medication from a qualified Philadelphia psychiatrist or PHNP often plays a vital role.
+While therapy remains a cornerstone of treatment, medication from a qualified psychiatrist or PHNP often plays a vital role.
 In this guide, we’ll explore how OCD medication works and how it fits into your treatment plan.

 The Role of OCD Medication in Treatment